-Alternative locations in the area were investigated, however these locations were disqualified being mindful of existing uses and due to the availability of a willing landowner.
-The proposed location was chosen as it meets the carrier's requirements for coverage, while being sufficiently setback away from sensitive land uses, resulting in the site being the best option.
+An alternative location was investigated at 1395 Cragg Road but was disqualified, being mindful of the existing topography of the area.
+As shown in Figure 7: Alternative Location, 1395 Cragg Road is placed in a valley with a lower elevation and would not meet line-of-sight requirements to ensure high-quality communications.
+The proposed location was chosen as it meets the carrier's requirements for coverage while being sufficiently setback away from sensitive land uses, resulting in the site being the best option.